 To build a global community with wool

-We are committed to amplifying the voices of Central Asian and Mongolian artisans, celebrating Felt and honoring the Indigenous process as a living art form and enduring social fabric.
-Through interactive art exhibits, workshops and community events, we promote a deeper understanding of the art, science and history of wool and Felt.
+We are committed to honoring the Indigenous Nomadic origins of Felt in Central Asia and Mongolia as a living art form and enduring social fabric.
+We strive to foster understanding, appreciation, and respect for the integrity of this traditional textile and the makers around the world.
+Through interactive art, education, masterclasses, and community experiences, we strive to promote a deeper understanding of the science, art, and history of wool and Felt.

 Header: Mongolian Felt - Stitched, Artist Unknown.
 Photo: J. Arnold, 2008.